 Despite the destruction of their superweapon, the evil First Order are bearing down on the heroic Resistance forces and are close to completely wiping them out.
 As General Leia (Carrie Fisher) commands the retreat, Rey (Daisy Ridley) tries to convince Luke Skywalker to rejoin the battle against fallen apprentice Kylo Ren (Adam Driver) and his master Supreme Leader Snoke (Andy Serkis).

 Luke was right; did not go the way I thought.
 I knew a Star Wars film from the director of LOOPER and BRICK was going to be different, but I didn’t realise it would be quite this tricksy.
 As many thrills, laughs and revelations as The Last Jedi offers, Johnson makes you work for it.

 A lot of the conflict and the meat of the relationships between the key characters is built around the lies and the failures of the Jedi, encapsulated by Luke’s repeated put down others’ misunderstanding of the Force, “Every word of what you just said was wrong”.
 If the saga has always been about a single idea, it’s about keeping balance, and this film especially is about maintaining this balance at any cost.

 One of the finest moments in the film uncovers the great lie of this galaxy far, far away: Empire, Rebels, First Order, Resistance, it doesn’t really matter.
-At one point the manifest of a weapon smuggler’s ship reveals that deals have been cut with both sides numerous times, it becomes clear that when intergalactic war is involved everyone finds themselves in the grey area sooner or later, everyone could conceivably be a villain from a certain point of view.
+When the cargo manifest of a weapon smuggler’s ship reveals that deals have been cut with both sides numerous times, it becomes clear that when intergalactic war is involved everyone finds themselves in the grey area sooner or later; anyone could conceivably be a villain from a certain point of view.
 ROGUE ONE tried to explore this idea and bottled it, TLJ really takes it to the limit.